wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/6-summary.md

-In this module, you learned:
+In this module, you learned how to:

-- How using AI Builder in Power Automate can save you time.
+- Use AI Builder in Power Automate to help you save time.
-- How to create a Power Automate flow using an AI Builder action.
+- Create a Power Automate flow by using an AI Builder action.
-- How to start with advanced AI Builder flows in Power Automate.
+- Start with advanced AI Builder flows in Power Automate.